docker-web/docker-web/README.md

 - easy to collaborate as all the settings are in the code repo
 - easy to install & remove
 - easy to backup
+- easy for software upgrade
-- so easy to change hardware (free from hardware)
+- easy for hardware upgrade

 ## Configuration
 ### DNS